 Yet, the question remains, how has Salesforce created a culture so powerfully driven by its values?
 To thoroughly answer this question, one must look at the different business strategies Salesforce has implemented within its culture of trust.
 At Salesforce, culture is all about staying true to its values – those of trust, customer success, innovation, and equality towards their shareholders, employees, customers, communities, and the planet.

-For starters, Salesforce’s organizational culture is characterized by a collaborative and empathetical environment in which employees are encouraged to bring their most authentic selves to work.
+For starters, Salesforce’s organizational culture is characterized by a collaborative and empathetic environment in which employees are encouraged to bring their most authentic selves to work.
 At Salesforce, employees embody the company’s motto of “Ohana,” which means “family.”

 Employees at Salesforce work collectively with a shared feeling of responsibility, pride, and purpose towards both their organization and their stakeholders.
 Such culture has created a powerful competitive advantage for Salesforce.
 By embracing such culture, not only has Salesforce consistently been named as one of the best employers to work for globally, but has also fostered an environment where employees can work at their natural best.
-Such environment does not only uplift employees’ morale and devotion towards their organization, but also empowers Salesforce’s impressive financial results.
+Such an environment does not only uplifts employees’ morale and devotion towards their organization but also empowers Salesforce’s impressive financial results.